existancepy/blockfish/README.md

 * Requires: `rust` version 1.48 [install rust](https://www.rust-lang.org/tools/install)

 * (Windows) Requires C++ build tools
-  - Download (Visual Studio build tools)[https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16] and install `Desktop development with C++`
+  - Download [Visual Studio build tool](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16) and install `Desktop development with C++`

 * Requires SDL2 and SDL2_ttf dev libraries.

   - On MacOS, the dev libraries can be installed with [homebrew](https://brew.sh/).
     Once homebrew has been installed, the following commands are used to installed the libraries
     ```sh
     brew install sdl2